prof info: bio |

 In my senior of college I decided I wanted to become a computer scientist.
 We didn't call our selves geeks or nerd in those days but I was a geek.
 I attended Cal Poly, San Luis Obispo, in central California.
 The school shied away from theory and focused on its "learn by doing" philosophy, so it was perfect for my impatient personality.
 In the college years, I did what all college students do: explore your identity and round our your personality, form long lasting friendships, screw around and oh, yes, get a degree.
 I took school seriously and enjoyed many activities whether they were legal or not. (don't ask)

 Professionally over the past 20+ years I've had a number of different roles in the tech industry working with amazing individuals and teams.
 I have had the opportunity to create and drive many emerging technologies before they became big including multi-media, mobile computing, the Internet and invention of Infoseek search engine) and big data.
-My roles have included software engineer, product manager, CTO, CEO, entrepreneur and venture capitalist.
+I started my career as a software developer and have continued to grow my responsibilities to include stints as product executive, CTO, CEO, entrepreneur and venture capitalist.
 For more career history, see my resume or linkedin profile.

 Copyright (c) 1998-2014 Mike Agostino

 Why are you reading this text?